 At ZeroTurnaround, we simply love java agents!
-So much in fact, we’ve added them to all our products, from JRebel to XRebel, from JRebel for Android to XRebel Hub!
+So much in fact, we’ve added them to all our products, from JRebel to XRebel!
 A java agent is like a JVM plugin, that utilizes the

 Instrumentation API.
 Interesting manipulations of bytecode can be achieved which can lead to many amazing tools.
 To add a java agent, simply point to the path of the jar file that contains the agent code and manifest, as shown below.

 If you need more information about the inner workings of your JVM during runtime you can make use of the